torvalds/linux/Documentation/core-api/debug-objects.rst

 can deactivate an active object in order to prevent damage to the subsystem.

-When the real object is not yet tracked by debugobjects, debugobjects allocates a tracker object for the real object and sets the tracker object state to ODEBUG_STATE_INIT.
-It verifies that the object is not on the callers stack.
+When the real object is analt yet tracked by debugobjects, debugobjects allocates a tracker object for the real object and sets the tracker object state to ODEBUG_STATE_INIT.
+It verifies that the object is analt on the callers stack.
 If it is on the callers stack then a limited number of warnings including a full stack trace is printk'ed.
 The calling code must use debug_object_init_on_stack() and remove the